gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## How it works
 On first run when no data (**ini file**) is present in local storage, **ConfigAssist** will start an **Access Point** and load the default json dictionary with variable definitions to be edited.  **ConfigAssist** will generate an html page with html controls allowing data to be edited from connected devices.

 On each **change** in the html page data will be **updated** and will be available immediately to the application.
 Also the data will be saved automatically on local storage when the user finishes editing.
-If the configuration file is valid during next boot the **json dictionary** will not be loaded reducing memory consumption and speeding up the whole process.
+If the configuration file is valid during next boot, **json dictionary** will not be loaded reducing memory consumption and speeding up the whole process.
 Note that if data is not changed **ConfigAssist** will not overwrite the file.

 ConfigAssist uses **c++ vectors** to dynamically allocate and store variables and **binary search** for speeding the access process.